Auto Grad Functions

 ../../_images/parallel-tsp.png

-The figure shows that the increasing of processes reduces the runtime.
+The figure shows that increasing the number of processes reduces runtime.

 Footnotes